Italian hermit living alone on an island says self-isolation is the ultimate journey

 The wild-bearded sea dog thinks the virus shutdown, if it continues, means tourists will be staying away at least until July, but the prospect of a quieter summer doesn't scare him.

 Morandi has a few tips for people now forced into solitude in Italy and elsewhere by the pandemic.
-He says a few weeks holed up inside is nothing to get upset about but is instead an opportunity to practice some soul-searching.
+He says a few weeks holed up inside is nothing to get upset about but is instead an opportunity to practice some soul searching.

 He speaks, he says, from experience.
 Despite having an entire island to himself, even Mediterranean winters can be tough and he spends many months in confinement.